Clinical-Genomics/chanjo/README.md

 Chanjo is coverage analysis for clinical sequencing.
 It's implemented in Python with a command line interface that adheres to [UNIX pipeline philosophy][unix].

 ## Installation
-Chanjo is distributed through "pip".
+Chanjo is distributed through `pip`.
 Install the latest stable release by running:

 ```bash
 $ pip install chanjo